 **We also acknowledge and honor the traditions of the Abenaki, the original citizens of our community.**

-Join VIA's statewide effort of organizing for social change in our criminal justice system, fighting for racial justice, and advocating for accessible and affordable housing.
+Join VIA's statewide effort of organizing for social change in our criminal justice system, fighting for racial justice, and pressing to eradicate homelessness and build more affordable housing.